How to research the history, development, architecture, collections and management of the State Library of Victoria.

 There used to be a quote starting 'After all anybody is as their land and air is', ending with 'it is not curiously not necessary…' displayed in the Level 4 gallery, overlooking the Dome.
 This quote was taken from 'Lecture 4' by Gertrude Stein, published in Narration in 1935 (see pages 46-49).

-The Dome also features in the music video for Baker Boy (ft.
-Yirrmal) - Ride.
+The Dome also features in the music videos for Baker Boy (ft.
+Yirrmal) - Ride, and Gretta Ray - One Day Like This.

 The cover for the 1985 album Something that you said by Kids in the Kitchen features a photo of the band's members sitting in the Dome.